saifulkhan/dphil_project_search_index/README.md

 ## Prerequisite : Sparksee graph database
 The ontology is stored in a Sparksee graph database.
 This code is implemented using API version 5 / 5.2.
 Download it from [http://www.sparsity-technologies.com/#download](this link).
 The evaluation version only supports a limited number of nodes and edges.
-However, the research licence was free.
+Research licence is free.

 I downloaded and copied the sparkesse header files, i.e., `sparksee/*/*.h` and library `libsparksee.so` in `$HOME/install` folder.
 It can be anywhere as long as the paths are defined corrtly in the `CMakeLists.txt` file.

-## Compile and Create Ontologies
+## Compile

 - `cd Ontology`
 - `cmake -DCMAKE_INSTALL_PREFIX=$HOME/install/ -DBUILD_SHARED_LIBS=ON -DCMAKE_BUILD_TYPE=Debug`
 - `make; make install`

+## Ontology-Manager : create or test ontologies
 - `mkdir $HOME/install/gdb` <-- place where the database file will be created
 - `./Ontology-Manager/Manager` <-- this file will create **fresh ontologies**, i.e., all the weights are set to dafualt value.

-Change the value `# define MAX_COUNT 15000` if you have a sparksee license.
+If you have a sparksee license then change the value `# define MAX_COUNT 150000` to support more nodes.

-## Ontology-Manager
-This ...

 # Query-Processor
 ## Query-Processor-NodeJsWrapper